iotserver24/codex/website/docs/ai-models.md

 ## Best Practices

 ### Model Selection
-1. **Start with Free Models**: Use Pollination AI models - no setup required
+1. **Start with Free Models**: Use CodeX Provider models - no setup required
 2. **Upgrade for Complex Tasks**: Use gpt-4.1 or claude-sonnet-4-20250514 for difficult problems
 3. **Use Local Models for Privacy**: When data sensitivity is high
 4. **Experiment with Different Models**: Test various options for your use case